Changing port that your Atlassian application listens on

 compressableMimeType="text/html,text/xml,text/plain,text/css,application/json"/>

 You can use netstat to identify free ports on your machine.
-See more information on using netstat on Windows or on Linux.
+See more information on using netstat on Windows.

 If you are using a firewall, you should ensure that it is configured to allow HTTP or HTTPS traffic over the connector port you have chosen.